 Give towards GFA's Unsponsored Children's Fund

-Gospel for Asia supports more than 70,000 children in our Bridge of Hope child sponsorship program; providing food, education, medical care and the hope for a brighter future.
+Gospel for Asia supports more than 70,000 children in our Child Sponsorship Program; providing food, education, medical care and the hope for a brighter future.
 The Unsponsored Children's Fund enables us to care for children who do not yet have a sponsor.